Developer(s) – SnoutUp Games

-Starting life as a simple flash game, Iron Snout has since been ported to Steam, where upon it’s official release on the online gaming service has receive overwhelmingly positive response for it’s addicting, yet simple style of gameplay, and quirky art style.
+Starting life as a simple flash game, Iron Snout has since been ported to Steam, whereupon its official release on the online gaming service has received an overwhelmingly positive response for its addicting, yet simple style of gameplay and quirky art style.
 Having played this game myself, it’s simple to understand where all the hype comes from, especially for a game that is currently free to play; it is indeed a compulsive and extremely satisfying gaming experience, and it has a lot more depth than first impressions may suggest.

 Graphics – 7/10

-The game’s visuals are of the quality that a gamer can come to expect with an independently developed flash game; basic and cartoony, but with it’s own small sense of creative charm.
-The game seemingly follows the tableau of The Little Red Riding Hood made evident by certain enemies, and with the concept of the natural order of wolves preying on pigs; although if players are proficient enough, it will largely seem like the other way round.
-Many Flash game developers such as Edmund Macmillan have come to be known for their exemplary conceptual designing, but whilst this game isn’t anywhere as diverse in visual representation as the Binding of Isaac or Super Meat Boy, this game does retain some value in this respect.
+The game’s visuals are of the quality that a gamer can come to expect with an independently developed flash game; basic and cartoony, but with its own small sense of creative charm.
+Iron Snout seemingly follows the tableau of The Little Red Riding Hood made evident by certain enemies, and with the concept of the natural order of wolves preying on pigs; although if players are proficient enough, it will largely seem like the other way round.
+Many Flash game developers such as Edmund Macmillan have come to be known for their exemplary conceptual designing, but whilst this game isn’t anywhere as diverse in visual representation as The Binding of Isaac or Super Meat Boy, this game does retain some value in this respect.